-The Compensation Committee met five times during 2017 and was composed of the following members: Dr. Kochevar and Messrs.
-Reese (Chair) and Wallman.
-Mr. Mangeolle joined the Compensation Committee when he joined the Board of Directors in January 2018.
+The Compensation Committee met three times during 2019 and was composed of the following members: Dr. Kochevar and Messrs.
+Mangeolle, Reese (Chair) and Wallman.
 Our Board of Directors has determined that each of the members of the Compensation Committee is "independent" under the rules of the NYSE and the SEC.
-The primary objective of the Compensation Committee is to develop and implement compensation policies and plans that are appropriate for us in light of all relevant circumstances and which provide incentives that further our long-term strategic plan and are consistent with our culture and the overall goal of enhancing shareholder value.
-The Compensation Committee reviews compensation structure, policies, and programs to ensure (1) that legal and fiduciary responsibilities of the Board of Directors are carried out, and (2) that such structure, policies, and programs contribute to our success.
-In addition, the Compensation Committee reviews, approves, and makes recommendations on our compensation and benefit plans to ensure that they meet corporate objectives.
-The Compensation Committee determines and approves the compensation of the CEO, reviews the CEO's recommendations on compensation for all of our executive officers, and approves such compensation when determined.
-As discussed below under "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process," other than Mr. Foster and Mr. David P. Johst, our Corporate Executive Vice President, General Counsel and Chief Administrative Officer, none of our executive officers plays a significant, ongoing role in assisting the Compensation Committee in setting executive compensation.
+The primary objective of the Compensation Committee is to develop and implement compensation policies and plans that are appropriate for us in light of all relevant circumstances, and that provide incentives that further our long-term strategic plan and are consistent with our culture and the overall goal of enhancing shareholder value.
+The Compensation Committee reviews compensation structure, policies and programs to ensure (1) that legal and fiduciary responsibilities of the Board of Directors are carried out and (2) that such structure, policies, and programs contribute to our success.
+In addition, the Compensation Committee reviews, approves and makes recommendations on our compensation and benefit plans to ensure that they meet corporate objectives.
+The Compensation Committee determines and approves the compensation of the CEO, reviews the CEO's recommendations on compensation for all of our executive officers and approves such compensation when determined.
+The Compensation Committee also factors each executive officer's performance evaluation into decisions impacting that officer's compensation.
+As discussed below under "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process," other than Mr. Foster and Mr. David P. Johst, our Corporate Executive Vice President,

+General Counsel and Chief Administrative Officer, none of our executive officers plays a significant, ongoing role in assisting the Compensation Committee in setting executive compensation.
 The Compensation Committee also administers our equity incentive plans other than with respect to grants to our non-employee directors.
-A copy of the Compensation Committee Charter is available on our website at www.criver.com under the "Investor Relations-Corporate Go
+A copy of the Compensation Committee Charter is available on our website at www.criver.com under the "Investor Relations-Corporate Governance" caption.

-The Compensation Committee is responsible for oversight of risks relating to employment compensation policies and our general compensation and benefits programs.
+The Compensation Committee is responsible for oversight of risks relating to compensation policies and our general compensation and benefits programs.
 The Compensation Committee considers the impact of our executive compensation program, and the incentives created by the compensation awards that it administers, on our risk profile.
 To assist it in satisfying these oversight responsibilities, from time to time the Compensation Committee has retained its own outside compensation consultant, and meets both regularly and periodically as needed with management to understand the financial, human resources, and shareholder implications of compensation decisions being made.
-Between formal Compensation Committee meetings, the Compensation Committee Chairman also interacts regularly with management and the Committee's outside consultants.
-In addition, at the direction of the Compensation Committee, Mr. Johst and his staff annually conduct a review of our overall compensation programs.
+Between formal Compensation Committee meetings, the Compensation Committee Chair also interacts regularly with management and the Committee's outside consultants.
+In addition, at the direction of the Compensation Committee, the Human Resources, Legal and Internal Audit functions annually conduct a review of our overall compensation programs.